Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Simulation Results

 \subsection{Computational Complexity in Time}

 We discuss the computational complexity of the proposed methods in terms of the number of STAs, $K$.
 Training the state embedding (trained over STA-wise), the predictors (trained over STA-pairwise), and the DHF (also trained over STA-pairwise) incurs $\mathcal{O}(K)$, $\mathcal{O}(K^2)$, and $\mathcal{O}(K^2)$ complexity, respectively.
 The batching mode of the DHF requires a $\mathcal{O}(K)$ complexity to compare the random query and collect the batch.
 Training the EGNN in Algorithm \ref{alg:es-ggm} is also processed over STA-pairwise, resulting in an $\mathcal{O}(K^2)$ complexity.
-The NGM complexity when modeling/processing the graph depends on the number of STA pairs collected using the bucketing mode of the DHF.
-Since it is difficult to analyze hash codes/tables generated by DHF, we instead measure the computing time of the NGM process quantitatively.
-Specifically, Fig. \ref{fig:plot_processing_time_profiling} compares the computing time of the NGM process when $K=1000$ in 1) the scheme where the NGM only processes STA pairs collected by the DHF bucketing mode (with legend ``NGM-B''), and 2) the scheme where the NGM processes all STA pairs (with legend ``NGM-A'').
+The IGL complexity when constructing/processing the graph depends on the number of STA pairs collected using the bucketing mode of the DHF.
+Since it is difficult to analyze hash codes/tables generated by DHF, we instead measure the computing time of the online graph construction process quantitatively.
+Specifically, Fig. \ref{fig:plot_processing_time_profiling} compares the computing time of the online process when $K=1000$ in 1) the scheme where the IGL NN only processes STA pairs collected by the DHF bucketing mode (with legend ``IGL-B''), and 2) the scheme where the IGL NN processes all STA pairs (with legend ``IGL-A'').
 The results show that the DHF's bucketing mode reduces the computing time for STA-pairwise operations, such as predictors and edge generation, by a factor of $8$, and the total computing time by a factor of $3$.
 This is because only the STA pairs in the buckets are processed, while the bucketing mode adds some additional computing time when collecting the STA pairs in the buckets/hash tables.
-Note that the current hash table construction is single-threaded on a central processing unit, while further time reduction can be achieved by an efficient parallelized implementation on a graphics processing unit.
+Note that the current hash table construction is single-threaded on a central processing unit, while further time reduction can be achieved by an efficient parallelization on a graphics processing unit.